 The Podcast for Social Research, Ep.
 26: Mandatory Separation: Palestine, Religion, and Mass Politics

 In the 26th episode of the Podcast for Social Research, Suzanne Schneider, Antonio Alessandrini, and Ajay Singh Chaudhary take the publication of Suzanne’s book Mandatory Separation: Religion, Education, and Mass Politics in Palestine as an opportunity to discuss the relationship between religion, education, and modern mass politics.
-In Mandate Palestine, the British government saw religion as necessarily apolitical and supported religious education for both Palestinians and Jews as an antidote to radicalism and nationalism.
-In doing so, they provided leaders of both groups a tool for developing nationalist identities, and thus helped set the terms for contemporary Middle Eastern conflict.
+In Mandate Palestine, the British colonial government, which saw religion as necessarily apolitical, supported religious education for both Palestinians and Jews as an antidote to radicalism and nationalism.
+In doing so, they inadvertently provided leaders of both groups a tool for developing nationalist identities, and thus helped set the terms for contemporary Middle Eastern conflict.
 Why was religion a boon for nationalist identity formation?
 Is religion a source of stability and continuity, or is it historically an agent for radical change?
 What makes a concept, proposition, or practice religious, and why does it matter?
 Indeed, are religion and politics, even in the modern period, neatly and easily separable?